jschrempp/RFID_Lock/README.md

 ## Electronics
 We developed a printed circuit board that houses a Photon and integrates the Photon with components that allowed us to test out various locking solutions.
-This printed circuity board seemed so generally useful to us that we have made it a project unto itself.
+This printed circuit board seemed so generally useful to us that we have made it a project unto itself.
 See: https://github.com/TeamPracticalProjects/Wireless_IO_Board